Ghogharo

 Ghogharo is a village and deh in Qambar taluka of Qambar Shahdadkot District, Sindh, Pakistan.
 It is a predominantly agricultural village, with major crops including rice paddies and wheat fields, and it has a population of about 5000.
-The people speak Sindhi and Siraiki, and they belong to many different tribes: Mangan,Wagan Chandio, Bhatti, Khokhar, Babar, Kori, Khaskheli, and Meo Rajput are the main ones.
+The people speak Sindhi and Siraiki, and they belong to many different tribes: Mangan, Wagan, Chandio, Bhatti, Khokhar, Babar, Kori, Khaskheli, Pirzado and Meo Rajput are the main ones.

 It has historically been known for its rice production, being considered one of the best rice producers in Sindh.